 1 tablespoon butter

 Pour the syrup into a medium, heavy-bottomed saucepan, place it over medium heat, and bring it to a boil, about 15 to 20 minutes.
 The syrup will bubble up quite a bit, so make sure that you have a saucepan large enough so that it will not easily boil over the top.

 Stir until the butter is fully melted and incorporated.

-Continue to cook the candy until it reaches 240 F on the candy thermometer (also known as soft-ball stage) and remove from the heat, about 35 to 40 minutes.
+Continue to cook the candy until it reaches 240 F on the candy thermometer (soft-ball stage) and remove from the heat, about 35 to 40 minutes.

 Stir the candy vigorously with a wooden spoon until it thickens, lightens in color, and turns opaque, which should take about 3 to 5 minutes.
 Stop stirring once it reaches this point because if you continue to stir, it will start to set in the pan and be difficult to pour into the molds.